 Another distinction is made between flat-wound and round-wound.
 While flat-wound emerged earlier, as the first kind of electric bass string, round-wound are now the standard, giving a brighter tone.

-Beginners and Experts, both tend to lean towards different types of bass strings.
-So, if you are a beginner wondering what is the perfect string for you, we have got you covered.
-But then, even experts, who may have settled on one already, often look to experiment with different strings.
-So, this list is for you too.
+Beginners and experts, both tend to lean towards different types of bass strings.
+So, if you are a beginner wondering which is the perfect bass string for you, we have got you covered with the list of best bass strings of 2019.
+Without much ado, let’s dive right in.

 1. Ernie Ball

 A heavy gauge, like .50, will require much more finger strength than a lighter gauge like .40.
-As one can notice, the Ernie Ball has both the type of gauges available under different models.
+As one can notice, the Ernie Ball has both the gauges available under different models.

 They mainly produce nickel plated round-wound bass strings.
 As mentioned earlier, round-wound is now the industrial standard, that is, the type of string commonly produced.
 This type of string is perfect for modern rock and pop as it produces a brighter tone.
-Ernie Ball, in particular, is considered as one of the best standard strings in the market.
+Ernie Ball, in particular, is considered as one of the best standard bass strings in the market.

 2. DR Strings

 They are made with stainless steel.
 As a result, the tones stay for a far longer time than in other cases.
-They are among the brightest strings and are resistant to corrosion, which makes it affordable and durable for a considerable time.
+They are among the brightest strings and are resistant to corrosion, which makes them affordable and durable for a considerable time.

 As a round-wound string producing high clarity tones, they are perfect for both beginners and experts alike.
 They are well sought after in the market as one of the most popular producers of strings.
 They compete with Ernie Ball, though lose out on the variety of gauges available.

 Founded in 1974, D’Addario belongs to a family originating from Italy.
 They are well known for their strings and are well established in the market as producers of accessories for musical instruments which includes, but not limited to, guitars.
-They are one of the largest manufacturers of string in the world.
+They are one of the largest manufacturers of musical strings in the world.

 D’Addario has a wide variety of strings available.
 Among its popular ones are the nickel plated round-wound string and the stainless steel flat-wound string.
 In terms of quality, they aren’t all too different as compared to the other brands.
-Now, both the strings have their own set of features.

-In terms of gauges, they offer mostly light to medium gauges.
-It is said that heavier gauges, though demand more finger strength, produce a richer tone.
+GHS offer mostly light to medium gauges.
+It is said that heavier gauges demand more finger strength and produce a richer tone.
 Nonetheless, it depends on your skills.
 As a light gauge round-wound string, they are perfect for rock and pop.